 Proportion of trapped particles

 Not calculated here.
-It is a similar simulation as in [1] and very related to ripple [1] [7].
+It is a similar simulation as in [1] and very

-* The values of ripple are much smaller than in [1] and [7], for helical or heliac devices.
+Conclusions * The values of ripple are much smaller than in [1] and [7], for helical or heliac devices.
 This is highly positive.
 However the reason is not clear.
 Perhaps the reason is the helical axis.
 The magnetic axis is coplanar in the cases in [1].
-More study is necessary.
+More study is necessary. * There is already enough degree of freedom in the results in the table to optimize other important physical and engineering factors.

-* Presently modular coils are the best option for UST_1 stellarator and now it seems a better alternative to classical stellarators with helical coils.
+for UST_1 stellarator and now it seems a better alternative to

 Further developments